-SALT is open to both Singapore citizens and Permanent Residents and non-Singaporeans.
+SALT is open to Singapore citizens, Permanent Residents and non-Singaporeans.
 Emerging translators, writers / poets who are transitioning into translation, or established translators who are transitioning into literary translation are all welcome to apply.

 Selection of the participants will be based on criteria that includes track record, translation samples, potential of the applicant, and interview (where necessary).
-The participant can choose their language track (either Chinese to English, or English to Chinese).
+Participants can choose their language track (either Chinese to English, or English to Chinese).

 You can apply here.
-The application deadline is 10 February 2019.* Only selected apprentices will be notified by 10 March 2019 and provided with the list of excerpts to select for the translation exercise.
+The application deadline has been extended to 28 February 2019.
+Only selected apprentices will be notified by 10 March 2019 and provided with the list of excerpts to select for the translation exercise.

 WHAT ARE THE GRANTS AVAILABLE?

-Applicants who are Singaporean citizens or permanent residents may apply to funding bodies that support professional training and skills development in literary arts and translation upon confirmation of successful application for SALT.
+Applicants who are Singapore citizens or Permanent Residents may apply to funding bodies that support professional training and skills development in literary arts and translation upon confirmation of successful application for SALT.